 Before dressing up your dog for a holiday, whether it’s Halloween, the Fourth of July, or their birthday, there are several important factors to consider.
 If you have any concerns about your choice in dog costumes, consult your trainer and/or veterinarian beforehand.

-To ensure that your canine companion is comfortable and happy, here are some things to think about prior to party time.
+To ensure that your canine companion is comfortable and happy, here are some things to think about before party time.

-2. Beware of choking hazards.
+2. Beware of Choking Hazards

 Smaller parts of costumes can present a serious threat.
 Be careful of items that feature buttons, gemstones, or anything else your pup could potentially swallow and choke on.

-3. Keep it simple.
+3. Keep Things Simple

 A little bit goes a long way — especially in terms of dressing up your dog.
 You can easily find a festive bandana that can slip over your pup’s collar or a leash that’s in the spirit of the holiday you’re celebrating.
 Your dog will thank you for keeping things low-key.

-5. Comfort is key.
+5. Comfort Is Key

-6. Consider a test run.
+6. Consider a Test Run

 Don’t assume that your pup will take kindly to a costume right off the bat.
-Especially if it’s his first time wearing something, you may want to try it out before the big day.
-Remember to have a lot of patience and give your dog positive reinforcement with some high-value treats.
+Especially if it’s their first time wearing something, you may want to try it out before the big day.
+Remember to have a lot of patience and give your dog positive reinforcement with some high-value dog treats.

-7. Take the temperature into consideration.
+7. Take the Temperature Into Consideration

-8. Don’t go overboard.
+8. Don’t Go Overboard

-9. Keep photoshoots short.
+9. Keep Photoshoots Short

-Your pup’s comfort is paramount.
-If he’s showing signs of disliking an outfit or if it’s restricting him in any way, it’s time to take it off.
+If your dog looks uncomfortable or if they are in danger, ditch the costume.
+Your pup’s comfort and safety are paramount.
+If they’re showing signs of disliking an outfit or if it’s restricting them in any way, it’s time to take it off.